Michael-Brodsky/OCR/README.md

 # OCR
-Optical Character Recognition Database File Storage Solutions
+Optical Character Recognition Database File Storage Solutions (PaperShredder)

 This repository contains several Microsoft Access database solutions for storing digital copies of paper documents in a database.
 The library and application databases can read photos and